natcap/natural-capital-footprint-impact/README.md

 - `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast.
 - `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 - `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
-- `nature_access`: The number of people within 1 hour travel distance of every pixel.
+- `nature_access`: For each pixel considered, the number of people within a 1-hour travel distance to it.

 Please see the **Data provided for you > ecosystem service data** section below in this document for more information about these layers.